 COUNTY will designate a contact person to be responsible for oversight and supervision of the terms of this MOU and to act as a liaison throughout the term of the MOU.
 COUNTY will immediately notify PLAN in writing of a change in the liaison.
 The contact person at COUNTY will be:

-[]
+[INSERT ANY ADDITIONAL AGREED UPON FUNCTIONS]

 O. COUNTY may receive confidential recipient information necessary from the PLAN to promote shared understanding of the consumer’s needs and ensure appropriate access to IHSS.